Steel Legs for 28 Inch Desks

 New nylon wheels from amazon

-A better way to clean up live edge without really marring the surface is to use these nylon brushes.
-They actually work really well, they’re pretty cheap.
+A better way to clean up live edge without really marring the surface is to use nylon brushes.
+They work very effectively and are quite affordable.

 Steel Legs for Computer Desks